Ms J. Hedworth - Co-opted Governor / Chair of Governors

 Mr A. Hedworth - Co-opted Governor

-I'm Alan Hedworth, I've been elected as a co-opted school governor for Kirkbride Primary School.
+I'm Alan Hedworth, I am a co-opted school governor for Kirkbride Primary School.
 I'm honoured to be offered this opportunity to support the Governors and of course the school where possible.
 Education has to be ranked as one of the most important aspects of our lives, especially as it's everyone's future that is affected by what we are taught.

-I am married with two fantastic children and hope they can benefit from a great foundation with our school, I have lived in the village of Kirkbride all my life and my work/business is here too, we have a former dairy farm located near the school.
+I have two fantastic children and I have lived in the village of Kirkbride all my life and my work/business is here too, we have a former dairy farm located near the school.

 I myself attended Kirkbride School when it first opened in 1977, it has changed but still a very good school, after leaving Nelson Thomlinson secondary comprehensive school in 1988, I attended Newton Rigg College to study Agriculture and then continued on to full time employment at the family farm.